scalameta/metals/docs/codeactions/code-actions.md

 For other editors this should also be available via specified shortcut.

 Here is a list of the code actions supported by Metals.
-Some of these code actions support much more complex use cases, which you would eventually discover through your code, by clicking on the magic 💡, as it appears, to get your surprise!

 ## Convert To Named Arguments